Dr. Chockalingam

 When Your Algorithm Forecasts a Ghost — The Hidden Cost of Ignoring PLM Flags

-SAP IBP Worst Practices WP3: When Your Algorithm Forecasts a Ghost — The Hidden Cost of Ignoring PLM Flags It_is_not_about_the_model_but_everything_that_suppports_it WP3: Not considering PLM or other flags that reflect business realities.
+SAP IBP Worst Practices WP3: When Your Algorithm Forecasts a Ghost — The Hidden Cost of Ignoring PLM Flags It is not about the model but everything that supports it.
+WP3: Not considering PLM or other flags that reflect business realities.
 Here is a forecast output from a live IBP instance.
 The product had zero demand for 18+ months.
-No shipments.
-No orders.
-Silence.
-And yet... the algorithm confidently generated [...]
+No [...]

 Title